 For every resident in Howard County and every family in Howard County public schools to be equally represented in the community and to have equitable access to services and resources.

 To advance, empower and unite the Chinese and other immigrants in Howard County by advocating for the underrepresented, leading in civic activities, promoting greater community engagement, and supporting integration into the larger community.

 Online Educational Talks - https://www.capa-hc.org/weekly-talk

-Chinese American Parent Association of Howard County (CAPA-HC) is holding weekly zoom online talks for school age children on Thursdays at 3 pm.
-The talks are hosted by Dr. Yun Lu.
+Chinese American Parent Association of Howard County (CAPA-HC) is holding weekly zoom online talks for school age children since April 9.

 At this difficult time of COVID-19 pandemic, we hope the regularly scheduled talks can help parents and students with the home-school and distance learning plans.
 We want to thank Howard County Community Organizations Active in Disaster (COAD) for sponsoring this activity.

 Please ask your students to join the zoom meeting on Friday, February 5 at 8:00pm.